Azragh/dg-scss-color-preview/README.md

 ## Best suited for

-DG SCSS Color Preview is particularly useful in projects with:

 - SCSS design tokens
 - semantic color systems
 - derived palette scales
 - custom color helper functions
-- CSS custom property exports
+- CSS custom properties
-- larger codebases where colors are reused through variables instead of being hardcoded repeatedly

 ## Installation

 The repository already includes a packaged `.vsix` file.
-You can install it via **Extensions → ... → Install from VSIX...**.
+You can install it via **Extensions → ... → Install from VSIX**.

 If you want to inspect, modify, or test the extension locally, open the project folder in VS Code and press `F5` to launch it in an Extension Development Host.